How to Recognize Women's Equality Day

-At the current rate, women won’t achieve pay equity for another century according to Pew Research.
+At the current rate, women won’t achieve pay equity for another century, according to Pew Research.
 Women without a college degree fare worse than those who are educated for a number of reasons; this recent Wall Street Journal analysis shows that within just three years after college graduation, women are earning substantially less than their male classmates who graduated from the same college and major.
 Find out just how pronounced the wage gap is in your state with this tool from the U.S. Census.

 With the recent overturning of Roe v.
 Wade, women have also lost control of their own reproductive health in nearly half of the U.S. Take a look at the latest bans and levels of restrictions in this helpful NY Times tracker.